Which Service Is Right for You?

 I’m happy to work with you using Google Docs or Word.

 College application season is busy for everyone, and many of the deadlines hit at the same time.
 I understand the pressures of the application process, and I work quickly as well as accurately.
-When it’s time to proofread your essay, I strive to return it to you within three days.
-A rush fee applies if you require a faster turnaround than that.
+When it’s time to proofread your essay, I will return it to you within two or three days.
+A rush fee may apply if you require a faster turnaround than that.

 I know that essay topics can be quite personal (in fact, some of the best ones are), and I will never discuss your essay with anyone.